 Our Take on this cordless wrench:

-Before impact wrenches became popular, users had an option in the impact drivers.
-In most general DIY functions, the users opted for the impact drivers due to their higher torque value and general purpose.
-This pushed the manufacturers of the impact wrenches to come up with equally effective DIY tools in the name of the cordless impact wrenches.
+Before cordless impact wrenches became popular, users had an option in the pneumatic impact drivers.
+In most general DIY functions, the users opted for impact drivers due to their higher torque value and general purpose.
+This pushed the manufacturers to come up with an equally effective DIY tool in the name of a cordless impact wrench.
 The options are more compact than the original designs and more effective than impact drivers.

 The advantage is that they are compact-built and thus great for auto-mechanics and amateurs.
 They are convenient for removing lug-nuts from tire-rims.
 Judging by the customers’ cordless impact wrench reviews, the tools are impressive, and thus are a must-have at home in your garage and inside your car’s trunk.
 The tool is fast and effective in removing and tightening screws and bolts.
 It guarantees that your DIY project is done fast and effortlessly.